lizweer/pulse_tracking/README.md

 # pulse_tracking

-For this script to work, install thunderfish and audioio from the bendalab repo (https://github.com/bendalab).
+For this script to work, install audioio from the bendalab repo (https://github.com/bendalab).